Two injured after tornado rips through Christchurch suburb

 • Tornado tears off roofs, damages 20 Far North homes as severe weather lashes the North Island

-She said the fruit and vegetable shop next-door had a lot of produce containers stacked outside and they were "flying everywhere".
+She said the fruit and vegetable shop next door had a lot of produce containers stacked outside and they were "flying everywhere".

 "He had his truck parked outside.
 That ended up over by the fence 20 metres away," she said.